-Amnesty says detained activists in Saudi Arabia subjected to torture, sexual harassment
+Detained activists in Saudi Arabia subjected to torture, sexual harassment: rights groups

-GENEVA (Reuters) - Amnesty International accused Saudi Arabia on Tuesday of subjecting several activists including some female human rights defenders detained since May to torture and sexual harassment.
+GENEVA (Reuters) - Amnesty International and Human Rights Watch accused Saudi Arabia on Tuesday of subjecting several activists including some female human rights defenders detained since May to torture and sexual harassment.

 Over a dozen women’s rights activists have been arrested since May, most of whom had campaigned for the right to drive and an end to the kingdom’s male guardianship system, though some have since been freed.